SkyCryptWebsite/SkyCrypt/README.md

 - <a href="https://redis.io/">Redis</a>
 - <a href="https://api.hypixel.net/">Hypixel API Key</a>
 - <a href="https://www.nginx.com/">Nginx</a> (Optional for full/production deployment.
 Helps with web requests and load balancing.)
 - <a href="https://letsencrypt.org/">LetsEncrypt</a> (Optional for full/production deployment.
-Provision free HTTPS certifications.)
+Provision-free HTTPS certifications.)

 <h3>Installation</h3>
 A more explanatory guide can be found in <a href="/CONTRIBUTING.md">CONTRIBUTING.md</a>

-Clone the project and and run `pnpm i` to install the dependencies.
+Clone the project and run `pnpm i` to install the dependencies.

 Now open `credentials.json` and enter a valid Hypixel API Key.
 You can obtain one by going to `developer.hypixel.net/dashboard` and clicking `Create API Key`.